eladnava/monkster/README.md

 A Node.js package that provides high availability for [Monk](https://github.com/Automattic/monk), the wise MongoDB API.
 It implements smart error handling and retry logic to handle temporary network connectivity issues and replica set step-downs seamlessly.

+## Motivations

+* Unexpected network connectivity / DNS server issues could cause queries to fail every once in a while
+* Scheduled replica set step-downs would cause outstanding queries to fail with "Could not locate any valid servers in initial seed list", "sockets closed", and "ECONNRESET" before additional queries would get buffered up even though `bufferMaxEntries` is correctly configured

 ## Usage

 First, install the package using npm: